 Late Work Policy: Lab reports or worksheets that are turned in the day they are due after the beginning of class will be penalized 10% off.
 If they are turned in the day after they are due, they will be marked 50% off.
 Labs turned in more than one day late will not receive any credit.
-You must turn in late work to the Astronomy Departmental Office in 211 Bryant and hand it directly to a staff member.
-This means you have to turn it in while the office is open-between 8 am and 4 pm on weekdays.
-Reports left on my desk or slid under my office door will not be graded.

 Make-up Labs: If you missed class unexpectedly, please contact me as soon as possible to discuss turning in the previous week's lab.
 Make up labs are only an option in serious cases (religious holiday, jury duty, military obligation, University sponsored activity, serious health problems, or emergencies) and require official documentation.
 If you do not have a legitimate excuse for missing the lab, you will receive no credit for that lab.
 Please contact me about making up a lab as soon as you know you will miss the lab.

-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+Requirements for class attendance and make-up labs, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx